pillrock/x-clone/README.md

 pnpm install
 ```

-3. Create a `.env.local` file in the root directory and add your ImageKit credentials:
+3. Create a `.env` file in the root directory and add your ImageKit credentials:

 ```env
 NEXT_PUBLIC_IMAGEKIT_URL_ENDPOINT=your_url_endpoint